 - A. All animals will be inspected by a veterinarian before entering the fair barns.
 Special attention will be given to Warts, Lice and Respiratory Diseases. - B. It is recommended that all swine be vaccinated for Erysipelas no less than 30 days prior to entry and Lepto-5 no less than 30 days or more than one year prior to entry to the fair.
-Proof of vaccination must be shown to the superintendent the first day of the fair. - C. All members will follow the rules and regulations of the department superintendent, as pertains to pens, decorations, wash pens and moving animals. - D. Champion and reserve champion females will be selected from blue award winners in breed categories where two or more classes are shown.
+Proof of vaccination must be shown to the superintendent the first day of the fair. - C. All members will follow the rules and regulations of the department superintendent, as pertains to pens, decorations, wash pens and moving animals.
+Note: Families will put two pigs per pen due to space limitations. - D. Champion and reserve champion females will be selected from blue award winners in breed categories where two or more classes are shown.
 All champions must have won a blue award and be of championship quality as determined by the judge.
-Champion awards will not be provided in any classes other than auction and breed females. - E. Wolf teeth must be removed prior to fair entry.
+Champion awards will not be provided in any classes other than auction and breed females. - E. Wolf teeth must be removed prior to fair entry. - F. Space is tight in the livestock barn.
+If your household is raising multiple pigs for fair, please make sure they are used to sharing space.
+We need to have two pigs per pen when possible at fair. - G. Do not feed pigs in the wash rack.
+The food plugs the drains.